Show Up. Breathe. Practice. More practice.

-Now I know, from life and all its twist and turns, that resistance is merely an exertion of will or a need to manipulate our experiences towards an outcome we believe we desire or need.
+Now I know, from life and all its twist and turns, that resistance is an exertion of will or a need to manipulate our experiences towards an outcome we believe we desire or need.
 As it turns out, sometimes divine intelligence has something else in store for us.
 My workshops and ventures are born from my own experiential research, guided by the time-tested wisdom teachings of yoga and the wondrous teachers who have walked this path before me and inspired me to persist on this path of truth and transformation.
 Mandala ventures are designed with great sincerity of heart for You, the Visionary, the Warrior, the Artist, the Creator, the Devotee who wishes to bring your yoga to life through innovative, strategic and collaborative forums that help you navigate your personal map, get your bearings, and understand the system and paradigms you engage with so you can get to where you want to be in your life faster, with far more flow and in a way that feels meaningful to you, even though it may feel like you are going slower in the short run.